brian14708/wh-briefings/statements-releases/2021-11/2021-11-01-statement-by-president-joe-biden-on-the-2022-open-enrollment-period.md

 modified_time: 2021-11-01 07:30:26-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/11/01/statement-by-president-joe-biden-on-the-2022-open-enrollment-period/
 published_time: 2021-11-01 07:30:25-04:00
-title: Statement by President Joe Biden on the 2022 Open Enrollment Period
+title: "Statement by President Joe\_Biden on the 2022 Open Enrollment\_Period"
 ---

 Health care should be a right — not a privilege — for all Americans.